 The most important strategy for combating adrenal fatigue does not involve dieting, supplements, medications, or testing.
 This strategy, however, is often the hardest to implement.

-That strategy is… stress reduction.
+The strategy is… stress reduction.

 Reducing my stress was probably the hardest lifestyle change for me to implement.
 I only had two settings, “GO” and “SLEEP.”
-I did not know how to relax, smell the roses, turn-off, or unwind.
+I did not know how to relax, smell the roses, turn off, or unwind.

-So, I came up with this list of strategies to make myself more relaxed and shift my body into a state of relaxing, digesting, and healing.
+So, I came up with this list of strategies (described below) to make myself more relaxed and shift my body into a state of relaxing, digesting, and healing.
+These days, I derive so much joy from life’s simple pleasures, and I hope you will soon be able to do the same!
 I hope some of my strategies will resonate with you, but many of you will want to come up with your own list.
-Many of these items may be really difficult to implement, especially for those of us with responsibilities like jobs, children, or elderly relatives who need our care.
-However, somehow, you HAVE to schedule time for yourself.

 We often expect our doctors to heal us, but the healing comes from within just the same.
 No one else will do it for you.
 Put it in your planner if you must.

-Do your best to eliminate, simplify, delegate, automate.
 Having fewer commitments on our plate, especially in the evenings, can allow for us to go to bed at a deliciously early time… and not feel guilty about it.
 If you are feeling overwhelmed, reflect on areas in your life that you can work on.
 For example, are you being bombarded by extra responsibilities around the house?
 If so, speak up and see if you can delegate some of your tasks to others.

-Shift your mindset.
 Thinking positive thoughts and practicing meditation can shift your body into “rest, digest, and heal” mode.
 In essence, positive thoughts and relaxation can send your body messages to promote healing.
 Even pausing to practice yogic breathing can lead to increased feelings of calm.

 One of my favorite yogic-breathing techniques is the 4-7-8 exercise, where you breathe in for a count of 4, hold your breath for a count of 7, and then breathe out for a count of 8.

 Positive thoughts can also come in the form of affirmations, which you can repeat throughout the day.
-Some of the affirmations I’ve found most helpful are:

 - “I love myself.”